EventuallyFixed/timesync/README.md

 An incremental backup system for [Western Digital Personal Cloud](https://shop.westerndigital.com/en-gb/c/nas-and-cloud-storage) devices.

 # Why
-Because the only backup options for these devices are either one-time copies, or online, paid-for services.
+Because the only bundled backup options for these devices are either one-time, whole-system copies, or online, paid-for services.
 I want to use my own disks: One on site receiving incremental backups, and (at least) one securely stored off-site, in rotation.

 # Aim